-Sour Cream Peach Pecan Pie – fresh peaches, pecans, and a streusel topping make this the best peach pie and the perfect summertime dessert!
+Peaches, sour cream, preserves, pecans, and a streusel crumb topping make this the best peach pie and the perfect summertime dessert!

-I was in the market the other day and the smell from the pile of them was heavenly.
+I was in the market the other day and the smell from the pile of peaches was heavenly.
 And we also have a generous neighbor who lets us share in her bounty!

 They’ve been on my mind all day.

-Then the latest Taste of Home came in the mail and the featured recipe was a peach pie, of all things.
+Then the latest Taste of Home came in the mail and the featured recipe was this peach pie recipe, of all things.
 Destiny, you guys.

-- 2 cups diced fresh ripe peaches (about 3 medium)
+- 3 cups diced fresh ripe peaches (or canned peaches - see recipe notes)

 - 3 tablespoons peach preserves